rmcanany/SolidEdgeHousekeeper/README.md

 #### Property find replace
 Same as the Assembly command of the same name.

+#### Update physical properties
+Same as the Assembly command of the same name.

 #### Variables add/edit/expose
 Same as the Assembly command of the same name.